extremenetworks/ExtremeScripting/EXOS/Python/dhcp43/README.md

 dhcp43 is a script that will take generate the command needed to configure an EXOS switch's built in DHCP server to provide DHCP option 43 for EXOS ZTP automated config download.

 ## Description
+[EXOS ZTP](http://documentation.extremenetworks.com/exos/exos_21_1/getting_started/c_zero-touch-provisioning.shtml) will automatically download config files (.cfg), scripts (.xsf or .py), policy files (.pol), EXOS images (.xos), or EXOS XMOD files (.xmod) from a TFTP server if the correct information is provided in option 43 of a DHPC offer.

 This script takes arguments of filenames or URLS, and optionally a server IP address and a VLAN.
+It then generates the correctly formatted DHCP option 43 to be used with the EXOS DHCP server.

-If the VLAN is provided, the script will configure the DHCP options on the specified vlan.
+If a VLAN is provided, the script will configure the DHCP options on the specified VLAN.
 Otherwise, it will simply provide the command needed to make this configuration change (without the VLAN specified)

 ### Files
 * [dhcp43.py](dhcp43.py)